-- In stage one, all applicants are invited to provide an expression of interest (EOI) with high level information on the housing development and the eligible infrastructure projects enabling the housing development (Proposal).
+- In stage one, all applicants were invited to provide an expression of interest (EOI) with high-level information on the housing development and the eligible infrastructure projects enabling the housing (Proposal).

-- In stage two, following an assessment of the Proposal submitted at the EOI stage against the evaluation criteria, a reduced number of applicants will be invited to submit a full proposal in response to an RFP (at which point a collective approach for applicants under the programme approach will be applied).
+- In stage two, a number of applicants were invited to submit a full proposal in response to a Request for Proposal (RFP).

 We are looking for Proposals that are sufficiently advanced to provide enough certainty on housing outcomes, whilst not being so advanced such that IAF funding is not critical.
 Developers and landowners are expected to pay their fair share and Council’s contributions are not to be displaced.

 Kāinga Ora will evaluate proposals against the evaluation criteria.
 They are summarised as follows: